USEPA/harmonize-wq/docs/source/example workflow.rst

     # Combine rows with the same sample organization, activity, location, and datetime
     df_wide = wrangle.collapse_results(main_df)

-The number of columns in the resulting table is greatly reduced
+The number of columns in the resulting table is greatly reduced:

 +----------------------------+-------------+----------------------------------------+-------------------------------+
 |        Output Column       |     Type    |               Source                   |           Changes             |